-B. System-Wide OFO Reduction Objective
+B. System-Wide OFO Reduction

 One objective of the OFO Settlement Agreement was to "significantly reduce the number of system-wide OFOs on the PG&E system."
 The specific goal was to reduce, during the first six months of the Settlement, the number of system-wide OFOs by at least twenty-five (25) percent compared to the same six months in the prior year.
+This was accomplished, as documented in the previous OFO Report and illustrated in Table 3, below.

-As shown in the following table, the number of system-wide OFOs has declined by 61% for the previous quarter compared to the same quarter in the prior year.
-The total number of OFOs also declined from 18 to 12.
-During the first six months under the OFO Settlement, the number of system-wide OFOs was reduced 63%.
-The OFO Settlement was designed to use more customer-specific OFOs, which is happening.
-Even so, the total number of OFOs has decreased under the OFO Settlement by almost 30%.
+As shown in the following table, the number of system-wide OFOs for the reported quarter declined by 67% compared to the same quarter in the prior year.
+During the first three quarters under the OFO Settlement, the number of system-wide OFOs has declined by 64%.

+The OFO Settlement was designed to use more customer-specific OFOs.
+This has occurred with the total customer-specific OFOs increasing from 2 to 20.